-- 2.01.1 The Population Health Management (PHM) plan provides a vehicle for establishing a formal strategy to optimize population health outcomes, including a defined approach for population identification and stratification.
-The PHM plan is a critical part of achieving improvement in Enrollee health outcomes and is interrelated with all other quality care domains.
-Submission of a PHM plan is a requirement for health plan accreditation by the National Committee for Quality Assurance (NCQA). - 2.01.2 The Contractor must annually submit its NCQA PHM plan component (1), the Population Health Management Strategy, and component (2), Population Stratification and Resource Integration, in their entirety to Covered California.
-When submitting its plan to Covered California, the Contractor shall clearly designate any information it deems confidential, trade secret, or proprietary information as such.
+- 2.01.1 The Population Health Management (PHM) plan provides a vehicle for establishing a formal strategy to optimize population health outcomes, and organization including a defined approach for population identification and stratification.
+These are critical components to success The PHM plan is a critical part of achieving improvement in Enrollee health outcomes and isare interrelated with all other quality care domains.
+Submission of a PHM plan is a requirement for health plan accreditation by the National Committee for Quality Assurance (NCQA). - 2.01.2 Contractor must annually submitits NCQA Population Health Management (PHM) plan component one (1), the Population Health Management Strategy, and component two (2), Population Stratification and Resource Integration, in their entirety to Covered California.

-Alternatively, the Contractor must submit a separate PHM plan for its Covered California population that addresses each of the following components:
+If the Contractor is not yet accredited by NCQAAlternatively, the Contractor must submit a separate Population Health Management plan for theirits Covered California population that addresses each of the following components:

-- 1) A PHM Strategy for meeting the care needs of its Enrollees that includes the following: - a) Goals, focus populations, opportunities, programs and services available for keeping members healthy, managing members with emerging risk, patient safety or outcomes across settings, and managing multiple chronic illnesses. - b) Mechanism for informing Enrollees eligible for interactive programs with details of how to become eligible for participation, how to use program services, and how to opt in or out of a program. - c) Activities performed by the Contractor targeted at populations or communities as a part of the PHM strategy that are not direct member interventions. - d) Coordination of member programs across settings, providers, external management programs, and levels of care to minimize confusion and maximize reach and impact. - Evidence of systematic collection, integration, and assessment of member data to assess the needs of the population and determine actionable categories for appropriate intervention.
-The Contractor must describe the following: - a) How the Contractor integrates multiple sources of data for use in PHM functions that includes: medical and behavioral claims or encounters, pharmacy claims, laboratory results, health appraisal results, a copy of individual risk assessment questions, electronic health records, health programs delivered by the Contractor, and other advanced data sources. - b) The Contractor's process for at least annually assessing the following: - i) Characteristics and needs, including social determinants of health of its members;
+- 1) A Population Health Management Strategy for meeting the care needs of its Enrollees that includes the following: - a) Goals, focus populations, opportunities, programs and services available for keeping members healthy, managing members with emerging risk, patient safety or outcomes across settings, and managing multiple chronic illnesses. - b) Mechanism for informing Enrollees eligible for interactive programs with details of how to become eligible for participation, how to use program services, and how to opt in or out of a program. - c) Activities performed by the Contractor targeted at populations or communities as a part of the Population-Health-Management strategy that are not direct member interventions. - d) Coordination of member programs across settings, providers, external management programs, and levels of care to minimize confusion and maximize reach and impact. - Evidence of systematic collection, integration, and assessment of member data to assess the needs of the population and determine actionable categories for appropriate intervention.
+The Contractor must describe the following: - a) How the Contractor integrates multiple sources of data for use in Population-Health Management functions that includes: medical and behavioral claims or encounters, pharmacy claims, laboratory results, health appraisal results, a copy of individual risk assessment questions, electronic health records, health programs delivered by the Contractor, and other advanced data sources. - b) The Contractor's process for at least annually assessing the following: - i) Characteristics and needs, including social determinants of health of its members;

-- ii) Needs of specific member subpopulations; and - iii) Needs of children and adolescents, members with disabilities, and members with serious and persistent mental illness. - c) How the Contractor uses the population assessment at least annually to review and update its PHM activities and resources to address member needs.
-Also, how the Contractor reviews community resources for integration into program offerings to address member needs. - d) Its process, including the data sources and the population health categories, to stratify its Covered California population into subsets for targeted intervention at least annually.
+- ii) Needs of specific member subpopulations; and - iii) Needs of children and adolescents, members with disabilities, and members with serious and persistent mental illness. - c) How the Contractor uses the population assessment at least annually to review and update its Population-Health-Management activities and resources to address member needs.
+Also, how the Contractor reviews community resources for integration into program offerings to address member needs. - d) Its process, including the data sources and the population health categories, to for stratifying its at least annually its entireCovered California population into subsets for targeted intervention at least annually.